AtlasOfLivingAustralia/ala-labs/posts/README.md

 *yyyy-mm-dd_short-post-name*

 Ideally your short post name will be very similar to the title of your eventual Post because this folder name will be used within the url of your eventual post.
 For example, the url for the Post titled "Alternatives to box plots: Using beeswarm and raincloud plots to summarise ecological data" is [https://labs.ala.org.au/posts/2023-08-28_alternatives-to-box-plots/post.html](https://labs.ala.org.au/posts/2023-08-28_alternatives-to-box-plots/post.html).

+## Using data in a Post

+A lot of Posts will use data or files from external sources which need to be saved and loaded from their file location (e.g., `read_csv("data.csv")).
+If you want to load files into a Post, **do not add data files to your Post's folder**.
+GitHub has limitations to the size of a repository, so odds are you won't be able to push your data onto the repository.

+Files should be saved locally in `/posts/data` and loaded from this folder.
+This folder is in `.gitignore` and so any files in this folder will not be loaded to the repository.

+To allow others to be able to build your Post even though your data isn't pushed to the `ala-labs` repository, save a copy of your files in the Science and Decision Support Teams folder in `/Data/ala-labs/data/`.
+If you have access to this folder, you can access it [using this link](https://csiroau.sharepoint.com/:f:/r/sites/AtlasofLivingAustraliaTeams/Shared%20Documents/Teams/Science%20and%20Decision%20Support/Data/ala-labs/data?csf=1&web=1&e=H8SQRS).

 ## Writing a Post